aieslab/aieslab.github.io/README.md

 ## About

 The Autonomous and Intelligent Energy Systems Lab studies how advanced control methods and AI can improve energy efficiency and operational performance in real systems.
-Our work focuses on buildings, HVAC systems, industrial cooling, and data centres.
+Our work focuses on buildings, HVAC systems, industrial cooling, and data centers.

 ## Development